jevetts1/second-year-notes/22008-algorithms-complexity/14-turing-machines.md

 - The **head**: points to the position in tape memory.
     - holds the state and position in memory.
     - the state of the head and the item in memory decide what happens next, either move left, right or change what is written in the current cell.
-- The **tape**: the infinite memory that is made up of discrete cells, does not continue to left but infinitely to the right.
+- The **tape**: the infinite memory that is made up of discrete cells

 ### Turing Machine as a State Diagram